jp1971/cpss/readme.txt

 = 1.2 =
 * Bringing over Bootstrap form styles and prefixing them with id.
 Bootstrap is no longer needed to style form.
+* Adding checkbox to plugin settings pane to determine whether or not CSS should be loaded.
+* Upgrading Akismet function to work with version 3+.
 * Cleaning up readme.

 = 1.1 =